Recreational Red Abalone Fisherman Survey

 Report Card Fees

-Survey participants were asked what level of cost they would be willing to pay and if they would support a progressive report card fee system. link opens in new windowView detailed results (PDF)(opens in new tab).
+Survey participants were asked what level of cost they would be willing to pay and if they would support a progressive report card fee system.
+Detailed results (PDF).

 Key Results